Teitur Lassen

 Teitur Lassen (/fo/, 4 January 1977) is a Faroese musician, composer, singer-songwriter and producer.
 He is a winner of multiple Danish Music Awards and has toured globally since his debut release, Poetry & Aeroplanes, in 2003.

 Teitur was born in Hoyvík.
-Since 2001 he has dedicated himself to playing and writing music in English full-time, and has released six studio albums as a solo artist.
+Since 2001 he has dedicated himself to playing and writing music in full-time, and has released seven studio albums as a solo artist.
 He has additionally produced, written for, or worked with multiple international artists including Seal, Corinne Bailey Rae, Netherlands Wind Ensemble, Emilie Simon, International Contemporary Ensemble (ICE), Holland Baroque Society, Nolwenn Leroy, Nico Muhly, and Ane Brun.
 His songs have appeared on major motion picture soundtracks and numerous compilations.
+Teitur was knighted by the Queen of Denmark Margrethe II in 2021.

 Studio albums

 Poetry and Aeroplanes

 After finding both a publishing deal with Windswept Pacific and a record contract with Universal Records in the United States, the Faroe Islands awarded him its 2004 "Businessman of the Year" award.
 His first major album, Poetry & Aeroplanes, released in 2003, was recorded in Los Angeles and Spain and featured a number of prominent studio musicians such as Pino Palladino, Matt Chamberlain and the production of Rupert Hine.

 Within months of its debut, the record found a following among many of popular music's inner circle.
 Extensive touring in the US and Canada and rave reviews and industry/musician buzz led to opening slots on tours with Suzanne Vega, Glen Phillips, Rufus Wainwright, Aimee Mann, and John Mayer.
 John Mayer later described the album in his Esquire magazine article: "it may be one of the best albums to come around in the last five years...Music like this is jet fuel on the fire of a broken heart.
 Even if you think the flame has died, there's at least one lyric that'll hit that last hot spot, and then you'll find yourself as fucked as you were the day you lied and said you never wanted to see her again.
 Enjoy."

 Teitur was featured on MTV's You Hear it First program.
 While not picked up by mainstream radio, several of the songs on Poetry & Aeroplanes found airplay on major television and motion picture soundtracks, most recently in the 2006 films Aquamarine and My Super Ex-Girlfriend.
 Teitur continued to tour extensively in over 20 countries, building a firm following and respect amongst media and the musician community, despite the lack of commercial marketing by Universal Records.